FlavaHealth.com

 Acesulfame potassium is an artificial sweetener that is up to 200 times as sweet as sugar.
 While it has fewer calories than sugar, its long-term use has been associated with some health issues.

 FD&C Blue No. 1 is a food color that is commonly used in a number of food products and consumer products.
-The food color has been associated with some allergies, in rare cases.
+Food color has been associated with some allergies, in rare cases.

 The Benefits Of Gatorade